zoeskan/MCB185/ref/PYTHON_REFERENCE.md

 ## Exceptions ##

+The current version of MCB185 does not cover this material.

 There are times when programs run into illegal instructions or instructions that lead to illegal values.
 For example, you cannot divide by zero.
 An attempt to do so leads to a ZeroDivisionError.